Sala Budha Oriya Movie by Sabyasachi Mohapatra

 After 25 years, director Sabyasachi Mohapatra is back with Salabudha, another movie set on a rural background and focuses on the plight of the aged people in villages in the western part of the state.
 The film is based on a novel by renowned author Kapilesh Prasad Mohapatra (his father).

-“The villages, where agriculture is the main source of sustenance, have unique culture, tradition and folk arts.
-Salabudha captures the quintessential elements of rural landscape in all its simplicity and rustic nature,” the director said at the film’s premiere in Sonepur on Tuesday.
+“The villages, where agriculture is the main source of sustenance, have unique culture, tradition, and folk arts.
+Salabudha captures the quintessential elements of the rural landscape in all its simplicity and rustic nature,” the director said at the film’s premiere in Sonepur on Tuesday.
 This film is a tribute to all senior citizens of Odisha, added Mohapatra.

-Twenty-five years ago, Bhukha (Hungry) in Sambalpuri language became the first film from the state to receive International Jury Award at the Gijon International Film Festival.
+Twenty-five years ago, Bhukha (Hungry) in the Sambalpuri language became the first film from the state to receive an International Jury Award at the Gijon International Film Festival.
 The film, which was based on a Sambalpuri play by Manglu Charan Biswal and had a strong social message, earned accolades even in the country.